Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 4

 Heat vs. Knicks: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 4

-The Miami Heat and New York Knicks are doing battle in the second round of the NBA Playoffs, with Game 4 on tap.
+The Miami Heat and New York Knicks are facing off in the second round of the NBA Playoffs, with Game 4 on tap.

 See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Heat vs. Knicks matchup.